User Information Searching and Behaviour

-This course is aimed at Library and Information professionals who need to adopt ways of helping their end-users become more independent in their information seeking.
+This half-day course is aimed at Library and Information professionals who need to adopt ways of helping their end-users become more independent in their information seeking.
 The emphasis is on how to recognise when end-users need information to provide more of a targeted 'push' service, reducing information overload.
 It also looks at how to help end-users set up their own searches and evaluate results obtained.
 The course will also develop tools for attendees to help them understand their end-users information seeking behaviour to set up the appropriate services.

 Key Learning Objectives

 - Understand the most effective and practical methods to use, and help meet, user information needs (including techniques to help users understand their needs better)

 - Gain knowledge of common user search behaviours to enable optimisation of information managment practices and tools